 A classic example in the history of popular music is Mick Jagger and Janis Joplin.
 Both were alcoholics, lived wild lives, and enjoyed pleasures, but Mick Jagger was considered a rebel, while Joplin was considered a self-destructive person during her lifetime.

 Perhaps it's just because Jagger is a man and Joplin is a woman.
-Or back in Vietnam, while Pretty Sister is always directed into trivial "drama", in Brother, people only see bright brotherhood.
+Or returning to Vietnam, while Pretty Sister is always directed into trivial "drama", in Brother, people only see bright brotherly love.

 Source